 The moderate to challenging grading of this trip is primarily because of the very rugged terrain and conditions/environment in the Long Range Mountains.
 There is no altitude to consider and it is only a few days of trekking, but there is no trail – it’s a route through wet, muddy, rocky, and“rooty” terrain.
 There is vegetation called ’Tuckamore’ that makes its appearance quite often during the hike – it is gnarled and tightly wound vegetation atop the plateau and walking through it has been aptly described as ‘like walking under water, against a strong current’.
 The first day includes a climb virtually straight up and out of a 600m tall gorge with some hand over hand scrambling (non-technical).
 The rest is relatively flatter, with some river crossings and potentially some residual snow patches to cross.

 Arrive Deer Lake and transfer to the north side of Gros Morne National park.
 A 5pm thorough briefing will take place with the trek guides in order to go through the trek plan and, most importantly, organize our packs.
-Enjoy dinner and overnight in either simple cabin accommodations or in cozy Parks Canada oTENTiks - part cabin/part tent!
+Enjoy dinner and overnight in a rustic yet cozy cabin.

 This morning, we load up then walk the flat and popular 3km trail to the shore of Western Brook Pond (lake) - The location of an information centre and where a tourist boat departs for tours of the dramatic fjords.
 We take an hour-long boat ride (either the tourist boat, or a small private motor boat) to the innermost point of the lake where a small, square dock marks the start of the Long Range Traverse.
 We wave goodbye to our ride and head into the lush valley toward the wall of the gorge.
 Then, it's about 600m up along wet, rocky switchbacks with some squeezing through and scrambling around boulders before we find ourselves at the top, out above the trees and looking back across the dramatic glacier-carved landscape for the postcard-perfect views.
 The incredible, otherworldly terrain ahead of us beckons exploration.
 We set up camp soon after our ascent and enjoy a night under the stars.